-Healthy Food Initiative
+Healthy Food Initiative - See Wellness Policy

-St. Croix Prep does not allow student use of pop, coffee or energy drinks in the school building during regular school hours.
 Gum and candy are also not allowed during the school day in the building.
 Please do not send your child with these items.
+Students may not distribute food items to other students.
 Exceptions may be granted for special school events.
 Please communicate with your child's teacher or the division office for approval.